LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 this is a process discipline entry — analogous to B1 for RQ2a–RQ2c but applied within a single, narrower exploratory scan rather than across a whole research-question family]`

+### B10.
+Campaign-stratified (S9) was independently re-tested with the same rigor as M2/M3 — filling an outstanding item from §16.6

+**Assumed:** The M2/M3 four-model-class re-test had only been applied to Size-blind, leaving this as outstanding debt in §16.6.

+**Contradicted by:** The comparison requested in advisory feedback was "pooled model vs. a model that distinguishes campaign type" — this actually corresponds to Campaign-stratified, not Size-blind.
+The question M2/M3 had answered and the comparison now being requested turned out to test two different interventions.

+**Changed:** Campaign-stratified was independently re-tested using the same four model classes and 200-rep bootstrap (§16.3.1).
+Result: 0/4 combinations showed simultaneous improvement across all three metrics.
+For OLS, the local-business gap worsened significantly on a median basis — suggesting that the same-direction pattern seen for Size-blind × OLS/HistGB (§16.3) recurs regardless of intervention approach.

+`[affects: README §16.3.1 (new), §16.4, §16.5, §16.6, §12, §13, §14]`

+### B11.
+An in-sample prediction bug and OLS numerical instability were discovered and fixed sequentially during the Campaign-stratified re-test

+**Assumed:** The initial version of the re-test script used in-sample prediction within each bootstrap sample (predicting directly on the training data).

+**Contradicted by:** This approach differs from M2/M3's OOF methodology, and, particularly for Campaign-stratified — which splits the sample by group — the overfitting caused by the resulting sample shrinkage produced an artifact that looked like a "performance improvement."
+This showed up in the initial run as an unnatural pattern in which every model class improved uniformly.
+After correcting to OOF, a separate problem was found in which only the two OLS × stratified combinations had CI upper bounds 10–40× wider than the other combinations — presumed to be caused by the other campaign-share columns within the local-business subgroup becoming nearly constant, making the OLS design matrix near-singular.

+**Changed:** (1) Fully corrected to OOF cross-validation.
+(2) Added a safeguard that removes near-constant columns (based on each fold's training data) from both train and test sets (removal log: `rq3_confirm_v2_dropped_columns_log_patch.csv`) — this shrank the CI upper bound from 25 to 3.9.
+(3) Even so, residual right-tail instability (tail_ratio 7–12×) remained in the two OLS × stratified combinations, so median/IQR is reported alongside the mean-based 95% CI for these two cells only — explicitly disclosed as a departure from M2/M3's original reporting convention.

+`[affects: README §16.3.1, §16.6, §12, §13, §14 — a methodological incident record; a
+procedural-safeguard entry of the same kind as B2 and B9]`

 ---

 ## Part C — Cross-cutting pivot: from single-narrative to explicitly-audited multiplicity